salamiz/CityHockeyAssociation-repo/README.md

 # CityHockeyAssociation-repo

-Creation and manipulation of Database using SQL
+Creation and manipulation of Database using SQL.